stephaneVercouillieBMID/slate/source/index.html.md

 **acr_values** | OPTIONAL | OPTIONAL and supported, though not recommended.
 Possible values are tag:itsmetag:sixdots.be,2016-06:acr_basic, tag:itsmetag:sixdots.be,2016-06:acr_advanced.
 When multiple values are provided only the most constraining will be used (advanced > basic).
 If not provided basic level will be used.
 As there is no such idea of an existing session on itsme Core, even if the acr\_values is requested as a voluntarily claim, the acr value returned will always be the more constraining method in the acr\_values list, or the authentication will fail.
 Usage of acr parameter in the request object is recommended over this parameter as it will be signed in the JWT token
 **claims_locales** | OPTIONAL | OPTIONAL supported but not used
 **claims** | OPTIONAL | OPTIONAL and supported, though not recommended.
 If some notification text has to be displayed on the screen of the itsme app, this text MUST be specified in the “notification_text”parameter.
 Usage of claims parameter in the request object is recommended over this parameter as it will be signed in the JWT token, and the data will be encrypted
 **request** | OPTIONAL | OPTIONAL and recommended.
 The JWT token MUST be signed using a key known to BMID for the given clientId.
-The JWT token must also be encrypted, as it may contain confidential data (in the approval use case for example)
+The JWT token must (must???
+TODO) also be encrypted, as it may contain confidential data (in the approval use case for example)
 **response_mode** | OPTIONAL | Should not be used.
 Any supplied value will be ignored.
 **id\_token\_hint** | OPTIONAL | Supported, but not used.
 **request_uri** | UNSUPPORTED | N/A